Of all my emergency food, spices were one of the most challenging items to stockpile.

 Spices are only used in small amounts.
 They also go bad very quickly.
 Because of this, it doesn’t make sense to stockpile spices in bulk quantities.
 If a long-term emergency hit, your spices would go bad before you could use them up.

 For most people, it doesn’t make sense to stockpile individual spices.
 I sometimes use more than 12 or more spices in a single recipe.
 If I wanted to cook a few types of meals during an emergency, I would have to open up dozens of little bags of spices.

 I would only need to open a few bags by packaging spice mixes instead.
 The rest would remain sealed and safe until needed.

 Make sure you label your spice mixes.
 Otherwise, you might not remember which spices are in the container.

 - Use a permanent marker to write on the container

 - Cover this with clear packaging tape.
 It will keep the writing from rubbing off.

 7. Keep Spices Organized

 If you are stockpiling a large amount of emergency food, it is easy for things to get chaotic.
-Imagine trying to search through a zillion packages of food to find the right spice mix – and possibly by flashlight!
+Imagine searching through a zillion packages of food to find the right spice mix – and possibly by flashlight!